MicrosoftDocs/azure-dev-docs/articles/python/containers-in-azure-overview-python.md

 * In [Docker Desktop][44], you can also view logs for a running container.

-When running a container in Azure, how you view container logs depends on each service.
+When running a container in Azure, how you view container logs depends on the service.
+Here are several Azure services and how to access container logs in Azure portal.

 | Azure Resource | Access logs in Azure portal |
 | -------------- | --------------------------- |
 | Web App for Containers | Go to the **Diagnose and solve problems** resource to view logs.
 [Diagnostics][46] is an intelligent and interactive experience to help you troubleshoot your app with no configuration required.
 For a real-time view of logs, go to the **Monitoring** - **Log stream**.
 For more detailed log queries and configuration, see the other resources under **Monitoring**. |
 | Azure Container Apps | Go to the environment resource **Diagnose and solve problems** to troubleshoot environment problems.
 More often, you'll want to troubleshoot the container.
 In the container resource, under **Application** - **Revision management**, select the revision and from there you can view system and console logs.
 For more detailed log queries and configuration, see the other resources under **Monitoring**. |
 | Azure Container Instances | Go to the **Containers** resource and find the **Logs**. |

+For the same services, here are the Azure CLI commands to access logs.

 | Azure Resource | Azure CLI command to access logs |
 | -------------- | -------------------------------- |